Planning the retirement for a business owner is significantly more complicated than planning the retirement of an employee.

-Where a retiring employee might only need to roll their 401(k) into an IRA or choose which form of pension to receive, the business owner may be counting on a liquidity event to fund his or her retirement.
+Where a retiring employee might consider rolling their 401(k) into an IRA or choose which form of pension to receive, the business owner may be counting on a liquidity event to fund his or her retirement.
 If that’s the case, much more advanced planning will be needed.

 If the goal is to remain independent, a critical piece of the puzzle will be figuring out who might purchase the business.
 If you plan to sell it to someone who works for you, that person will need to be on the payroll for a substantial period of time before the actual sale happens.
 If that person isn’t already working for you, you will need to give some serious thought into who you might hire to be the successor.